Tour Length - 3 hours approximately

 Today, mural subjects have expanded to include gentrification and government injustice.
 Renowned for their irreverence and political import, Balmy Alley has become a destination for appreciators of street art and political culture alike.

-Time for another locally inspired treat!
+We’ll finish our tour with another locally inspired treat!
 Humphry Slocombe is San Francisco’s definitive trendsetter in ice cream innovation – they combine unconventional flavors with ultra-premium ingredients.

 Besides favorites such as Blue Bottle Vietnamese Coffee and Secret Breakfast (Bourbon and Cornflakes), the eclectic staff constantly dream up irresistible flavors that change with the season.
 Here’s a small sample: Bacon, Ancho Chilies, Carrot, Beernut, Boysenberry Crisp, Caramel Apple Elvis: The Fat Years, Kumquat Poppyseed, Oolong, Peanut Butter Curry, Pistachio Brittle, Red Hot Banana and Tahitian V*n!ll@.
 Enjoy sampling their bizarre, delicious, frozen universe.